RP.14.12

 August 2017

-This national project will identify models of good practice for responding to women and girls with disabilities who have experienced domestic violence or sexual assault.
+This national project identified models of good practice for responding to women and girls with disabilities who had experienced domestic violence or sexual assault.

-A national survey will be conducted to understand the extent to which existing mainstream and specialist services are effective and accessible.
-Based on the findings of the survey, three services that represent models of good practice will be identified and invited to participate in in-depth case-studies.
-To inform the case-studies, interviews or focus groups will be carried out with women and/or girls with disabilities who have used the services, as well as with service staff.
+A national survey was conducted to understand the extent to which existing mainstream and specialist services were effective and accessible.
+Based on the findings of the survey, three services that represented models of good practice were identified and invited to participate in in-depth case studies.
+To inform the case studies, interviews and focus groups were carried out with women and/or girls with disabilities who had used the services, as well as with service staff.

-A cross sector action group will also be formed at each site, which will include women with disabilities and service providers.
-The groups will collaborate with the researchers to understand the research findings and to develop guidelines and recommendations for new and improved practice.
+A cross-sector action group was also formed at each site, which included women with disabilities and service providers.
+The groups collaborated with the researchers to understand the research findings and to develop guidelines and recommendations for new and improved practice.

-This research will result in an in-depth understanding of current mainstream and specialist approaches to supporting women and girls with disabilities who have experienced violence or abuse, provide three models of good practice, and guidelines for the provision of high quality, accessible services for this target group.
+This research resulted in an in-depth understanding of mainstream and specialist approaches to supporting women and girls with disabilities who had experienced violence or abuse, provided three models of good practice, and guidelines for the provision of high-quality, accessible services for this target group.

 - better knowledge about the services available to women and girls with a disability experiencing violence; and